LEGIONELLA

 What are legionella?

-Legionella procreate best at temperatures between 25°C and 45°C. They are usually killed off at temperatures above 60 °C and typically do not multiply at temperatures below 20 °C. Artificial water systems such as water pipes in buildings offer an environment that fosters the growth and spread of the pathogen if temperatures are right.
-Legionella can procreate particularly well in deposits and coatings of the pipes.
+Legionella proliferate best at temperatures between 25 °C and 45 °C. They are usually killed off at temperatures above 60 °C and typically do not reproduce at temperatures below 20 °C. Artificial water systems such as water pipes in buildings offer an environment that fosters the growth and spread of the pathogen if temperatures are right.

 How are legionella transmitted?

-The pathogens are transmitted by atomised, misted water.
-The pathogen-containing droplets can spread through the air and be inhaled.
-Possible sources of infection include showers, humidifiers, whirlpool baths or water taps, as well as cooling towers.
-There are also many other potential sources of infection.
+The pathogens are transmitted through finely atomised, misted water (aerosols).
+The aerosols containing the pathogen can spread through the air and be inhaled.
+Possible sources of infection include showers, whirlpools, humidifiers or taps, as well as industrial plants such as evaporative coolers and sewage treatment plants.

-Important: Legionella cannot be transmitted from person to person.
+Legionella are not transmitted from person to person.

 Pontiac fever